LilyLikesYou/public-docs/guides/loading-configs.md

 - Optimized for maximum profit
 - Regular updates and support
 - Usually include custom filters and strategies
-- Examples mentioned by user: "stellaconfig"

 ## Getting a Config

 ### Step 1: Obtain Config Access

 **For Paid Configs:**
-1. Purchase from config provider
-2. You'll receive a config name/key
+1. Open in a ticket in [config hub](https://discord.gg/cfghub/) for your chosen config
+2. Provide payment via one of their accepted methods (usually crypto, paypal f&f)
 3. Provider will add your account to their config
+4. Load the config via a SkyCofl command

 **For Free Configs:**
 1. Find config name in community